TruStory/truchain/README.md

 * backings:len -> 3
 * backings:queue:unexpired -> [1, 2, 3]

-All data in stores are binary encoded using [Amino](https://github.com/tendermint/go-amino) for efficient storage in a Merkle tree. `TruKeeper` handles marshalling and umarshalling data between its binary encoding and Go data type.
+All data in stores are binary encoded using [Amino](https://github.com/tendermint/go-amino) for efficient storage in a Merkle tree. `Keeper` handles marshalling and umarshalling data between its binary encoding and Go data type.

 ### Messages